 4. Customer Service

 A real estate brokerage may provide services to Buyers and Sellers without creating Buyer or Seller representation.
 This is called “customer service.”

 Under this arrangement, the brokerage can provide many valuable services in a fair and honest manner.
 This relationship can be set out in a Buyer or Seller customer service agreement.

 Real estate negotiations are often complex and a brokerage may be providing representation and/or customer service to more than one Seller or Buyer.
 The brokerage will disclose these relationships to each Buyer and Seller.

 Who’s working for you?

 It is important that you understand who the REALTOR® is working for.
 For example, both the Seller and the Buyer may have their own agent which means they each have a REALTOR® who is representing them.

-Or, some Buyers choose to contact the Seller’s agent directly.
-Under this arrangement the REALTOR® is representing the Seller, and must do what is best for the Seller, but may provide many valuable customer services to the Buyer.
+Or, some Buyers choose to contact the Seller’s representative directly.
+Under this arrangement, the REALTOR® is representing the Seller, and must do what is best for the Seller, but may provide many valuable customer services to the Buyer.

 If the brokerage represents both the Seller and the Buyer, this is dual representation.

 REALTORS® believe it is important that the people they work with understand their agency relationship.
 That’s why requirements and obligations for representation and customer service are included in a Code of Ethics which is administered by the Real Estate Council of Ontario.
 The Code requires REALTOR® to disclose in writing the nature of the services they are providing and encourages REALTOR® to obtain written acknowledgement of that disclosure.
 The Code also requires REALTOR® to submit written representation and customer service agreements to Buyers and Sellers.